LiDAR-based 3D Change Detection at City Scale: Experiments

 To enable city–scale processing and visualization, both epochs are partitioned into 52 square blocks of \(80\times 80\)\,m with a \(10\)\,m overlap to avoid boundary artifacts during association and to keep each tile under memory limits at 0.25\,m voxels.
 All tiles are registered into the 2025 frame, and change labels are produced per object with the LoD gate and the class rules defined in the methodology.
-Results are visualized with five panels per block: raw projection, height map, semantic labels, instance labels, and the change map that encodes {Added} in green, {Removed} in red, {Increased} in blue, {Decreased} in orange, and {Unchanged} in gray.
-Blocks 6, 7, and 8 are reported because they cover the typical patterns observed in Subiaco, namely building redevelopment around courtyards and street corners, vegetation growth and pruning under canopy, and roadway resurfacing at multi-lane intersections with parking bays.
-They also include strong occlusion, long façades, and tree rows, which are failure modes for point-wise differencing but are handled by object-level reasoning.
+Results are visualized with five panels per block: raw projection, height map, semantic labels, instance labels, and the change map that encodes {\em Added} in green, {\em Removed} in red, {\em Increased} in blue, {\em Decreased} in orange, and {\em Unchanged} in gray.
+Block samples from loop 6, 7, and 8 are reported because they cover the typical patterns observed in Subiaco, namely building redevelopment around courtyards and street corners, vegetation growth and pruning under canopy, and roadway resurfacing at multi-lane intersections with parking bays.
+They also include strong occlusion, long facades, and tree rows, which are failure modes for point-wise differencing but are handled by object-level reasoning.

-Figure~\ref{fig:blocks-qual} shows qualitative outcomes for the three blocks.
-In Block 6 the method flags a large vegetation cluster as {Removed} at the center, multiple crowns along the verges as {Increased}, and narrow ground strips along the carriageway as {Decreased} consistent with resurfacing, while building volumes remain {Unchanged}.
-In Block 7 new built volumes inside the inner lot are labeled {Added} with height {Increased} at the northern frontage, and several shrubs along the southern footpath are {Removed}; ground in the adjacent parking area is {Decreased} and the surrounding façades keep high overlap.
-In Block 8 tree rows along a boulevard produce alternating {Added} and {Removed} crowns, a central median is reprofiled with contiguous {Increased} ground, and two small structures at the edge are {Removed}.
-Across the three tiles thin façade duplicates and boundary splits are suppressed by the overlap and by class-consistent assignment, and small ephemeral objects are ignored by the instance size and LoD thresholds.
+Fig~\ref{fig:blocks-qual} shows qualitative outcomes for the three samples.
+The top one shows the method flags a large vegetation cluster as {\em Removed} at the center, multiple crowns along the verges as {Increased}, and narrow ground strips along the carriageway as {Decreased} consistent with resurfacing, while building volumes remain {\em Unchanged}.
+The middle visualization shows that new volumes within the inner lot are marked {\em Added} with height {\em Increased} at the northern frontage; shrubs along the southern footpath are {\em Removed}, the adjacent parking ground is {\em Decreased}, and surrounding facades retain high overlap.
+In the bottom section, the sample shows tree rows along the boulevard forming alternating {\em Added} and {Removed} crowns; the central median is reprofiled with contiguous {\em Increased} ground, and two small edge structures are {Removed}.
+Across the three tiles thin facade duplicates and boundary splits are suppressed by the overlap and by class-consistent assignment, and small ephemeral objects are ignored by the instance size and LoD thresholds.
 These examples illustrate the intended operating regime before the quantitative evaluation.